Turzyn: Characteristics

 The neighbourhood consists of mid-rise housing, dominated by tenement houses.
 In the northeaster corner of Turzyn, between Mickiewicza, Noakowskiego and Jagiellońska Streets, is located the Stanisław Noakowski Park.
 It is neighboured by the Independent Public Health Care Facility of the Ministry of Internal Affairs of the Administration at 44 Jagiellońska Street.
 Additionally, at the intersection of Piastów Avenue, Bolesława Krzywoustego Street and Sikorskiego Street, is located the Tadeusz Kościuszko Square, with an adjacent garden square, known as the Janina Szczerska Square.
-To the south, between Bohaterów Warszawy Avenue, Bema Street, and Sikorskiego Street, is placed the Mikhail Dolivo-Dobrovolsky Square, which features a state dedicated to its namesake, unvailed in 2022.
+To the south, between Bohaterów Warszawy Avenue, Bema Street, and Sikorskiego Street, is placed the Mikhail Dolivo-Dobrovolsky Square, which features a state dedicated to its namesake, unveiled in 2022.

 A portion of the campus of the West Pomeranian University of Technology is located within Turzyn, including the Faculty of Electrical Engineering at 37 Sikorskiego Street and the Faculty of Chemical Technology and Engineering at 42 Piastów Avenue.

 Within the neighbourhood, at 40 and 42 Bohaterów Warszawy Street, are located shopping centres Nowy Turzyn and Turzyn, with the shopping areas of 14,185 and 27,500 m^{2} respectively.
 Next to them, at the corner with Dwudziestego Szóstego Kwietnia Street is also placed the Turzyn Marketplace, which is the second largest marketplace in the city.

 Within Turzyn are also present the St. Andrew Bobola Church of the Catholic denomination, at 22 Pocztowa Street, and the Church of the Protection of Our Lady of the Eastern Orthodox denomination, at 43 Mickiewicza Street.

-Government
+Government and boundaries

 Turzyn is one of the municipal neighbourhoods of Szczecin, governed by a locally elected council with 21 members.
 Its headquarters are located at 17 Pocztowa Street.

 Its boundaries are approximately determined by Mickiewicza Street, Bolesława Śmiałego Street, Grey Ranks Square, Piątego Lipca Street, Piastów Avenue, Mieszka I Street, and alongside the tracks of the railway line no. 406.
 The neighbourhood borders Łękno, Downtown-North, Centre, Downtown-West, New Town, Pomorzany, Gumieńce, Świerczewo, and Pogodno.
 Turzyn has a total area of 1.57 km^{2}.